VCityTeam/UD-SV/Doc/Devel/Needs/Need003.md

 ### Beneficiary role:
  - Experts in various fields, ranging from information technology to human sciences.
 Tools must be easy to use for non-technicians (focus needed on ergonomy).
- - VCity team: irst client/server demonstrator for the VCity team with many re-usable features
+ - VCity team: first client/server demonstrator for the VCity team with many re-usable features

 ### Impact:
-Major: for the VCity team.
+Major: for the VCity team (demonstrator) & for historians

 ### Maturity: ongoing